 Expenses paid with credit card, debit card, or check are easy to track.
 If you’re paying with cash you may need to record your expenses at the end of each day so you don’t forget.
 This is just one reason why I prefer to use a credit card, it’s so much easier to track and go back and look at old statements.
 Another reason is the cash rewards you get from many credit cards now.

-Get in the habit or recording all of your expenses.
+Get in the habit of recording all of your expenses.
 Then, at the end of each month total them up.
-Check to see if your category totals and overall total stayed within the budget or went over.
+Check to see if your category totals and the overall total stayed within the budget or went over.

 As I mentioned earlier, budgeting is a fluid process.
 Your budget will change and adjust as you go.
 Obviously, you’ll want to keep your expenses under control, but sometimes there are increases that are beyond your control.